Adding function environment variables

 Where:

---function-name: Function name.--runtime: Runtime environment.--entrypoint: Entry point in<function_file_name>.<handler_name>format.--memory: Amount of RAM.--execution-timeout: Maximum function running time before timeout.--source-version-id: ID of the function version from which you want to copy the code.--environment: Environment variables inkey=valueformat.
+--function-name: Function name.--runtime: Runtime.--entrypoint: Entry point in<function_file_name>.<handler_name>format.--memory: Amount of RAM.--execution-timeout: Maximum function execution time before timeout.--source-version-id: ID of the function version from which you want to copy the code.--environment: Environment variables inkey=valueformat.
 You can specify multiple pairs separated by commas.

 With Terraform